edgio-docs/edgio-docs/src/pages/guides/nuxt.md

 ## includeFiles {/*includefiles*/}

 Nuxt requires that certain resources are included in a build and deploy to have access to them.
 As such, at times this will require additional configuration.
-To include additional resources for server side rendering, API calls, etc., use the `includeFiles` option in your `layer0.config.js` file.
+To include additional resources for server side rendering, API calls, etc., use the `includeFiles` option in your `{{ CONFIG_FILE }}` file.
 [Read more](/guides/layer0_config#section_includefiles)

 In this example, we would have an `api` folder that we want to include all items from.